Skip to content

 Connector (API Access)

 The Connector gives you programmatic access to Dynasort through a REST-style API.
-You can use it to connect AI assistants like Claude or ChatGPT, build custom integrations, or automate merchandising workflows — all without touching the Dynasort dashboard.
+You can use it to connect AI assistants like Claude or ChatGPT, build custom integrations, or automate merchandising workflows, all without touching the Dynasort dashboard.
+It covers collection sorting, option sorting, search re-ranking, product recommendations, and post-purchase offers.

 Open Connector from the left sidebar in the Dynasort app.